devloic/flutter2extension/README.md

 hallucinations created a lot of frustration.
 This time is gone though while it still happens from time to time, but you can somehow "feel" the bluff of the AI.
 Actually that's when i start googling again.

-Will the Ai become really creative, will we become dummer because of AI?
+Will the Ai become really creative, will we become dumber because of AI?
 I dont know if an AI could reinvent relativity but it can help us reinventing it if we tell her that time is not such a constant thing.
-Will we become dummer?
+Will we become dumber?
 I really thought so at a while ago but once you realize that you can actually build things you never thought you could do it opens so many doors and you start learning a lot doing things.
 Did I just call her "her" ?